aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 Still confused by `Transaction`?
 Check out [Transactions in SwiftUI](https://swiftwithmajid.com/2020/10/07/transactions-in-swiftui/) by Majid Jabrayilov.

-If you have any questions/comments/corrections, feel free to reach out to [@aoverholtzer on Twitter](https://twitter.com/aoverholtzer).
+If you have any questions/comments/corrections, feel free to reach out to [@adam on Mastodon](https://iosdev.space/@adam).
 And if this article has been helpful, please check out **[Time’s Up!
 Timer](https://overdesigned.net/timesup/)**.
 Thanks for reading!